louis103/louis103/README.md

 <img src="https://github.com/louis103/louis103/blob/master/My%20Github%20Profile%20Banner.png" alt="Profile Banner Image" />

-## Louis is a Backend Developer, Data and Machine Learning Engineer from Kenya.
+## Louis is a Full Stack Software Engineer from Kenya.
-- 🤩On 29th,September,2023 I achieved Oracle 2023 Data Science Professional certification.
-With this certificate I can showcase my data-science skills.
-- 🌱I'm currently implementing Machine Leanring projects and lots of open source contributions.
-- 🌱I'm also improving on my skills in Tensorflow, Pytorch,Keras and statistical programming/analysis using R.
-- 🌱Networking with different individuals in my field and related fields is also in my bucket of major activities in 2024.
-- 👯I'm looking to collaborate with other developers for knowledge exchange.
-- ⚡2024 Goals: contribute to more open source projects🥅, Build up my skills in Machine Learning,AI, DEVOPS and data engineering.
-- 👨‍💻Other projects are available in my repositories
-- ⚡2024 I am set to build more GIS projects leveraging Kubernetes, Docker, IoT and other cloud technologies.
-- 🧨Also Learning RUST Programming to be able to build highly efficient, scalable and maintainable software.🙌
+- I'm also the CEO and Founder at Flowix, where we are shipping for value.
+Our goal is to build apps that will reach all users across the globe and make tasks easier.
+- I'm also a full-time Techpreneur and Freelancer.
+- I enjoy building beautifully crafted software with outstanding UI/UX, like www.pixelify.studio

-- 🌱Fun fact: I love hiking and of course Coffee dates🤣🤣
+- Fun fact: I love hiking, riding a bike, and, of course, coffee dates🤣🤣.
-- 🌱Louis is also a github student.
+- Louis is also a GitHub student.

 ### 🌐 My socials: